 - Reduction of base pay if targets are not achieved.

 - Commission rate acceleration as more product is sold.

 Essentially all of these examples raise the potential for the seller to act more in their own interests than the customer’s, with the increased chance of mis-selling.

 How have companies responded?

 The financial services sector is a diverse one, with a complex mix of sub-sectors.
-Responses have been nuanced, depending on what an organisation is selling and how.
+Responses have been nuanced, depending on what an organization is selling and how.
 Here are some of the main trends we’ve observed:

 - The FCA guidance is termed compliant and non-compliant, so the reality is that if you are in breach of the guidelines, the FCA is looking to prosecute and impose a fine if the firm is found in breach.
 The more high-profile the institution, the faster it has moved to be compliant.
 So, household name retail banks have been relatively quick to redesign incentives and become compliant.
 Smaller institutions have been less quick to introduce change.
-For more specialised firms, like Broking and FX, the concept of proportionality has meant that only recently are many firms introducing incentive plans that are more compliant.
+For more specialized firms, like Broking and FX, the concept of proportionality has meant that only recently are many firms introducing incentive plans that are more compliant.

 - A shift in the style of incentive plans from product-led commission plans to target-driven sales bonus plans.